 You can also use daily affirmations for pregnancy, such as, “My baby is a healthy, happy, miracle.”

-Not only can music exposure help with trying to conceive (TTC) but it can also help with the baby’s development.
+Music exposure helps when trying to conceive (TTC) and during the baby’s development.
 Research from Ravindra Arya et. al. published in the International Journal of Pediatrics shows that babies born to mothers exposed to music during pregnancy had better habituation, orientation, range of state, regulation of state, and autonomic stability.

-The absolute best way to use meditation for fertility is to learn meditation properly, which is why I do recommend booking an online meditation lesson with me.
+The absolute best way to use meditation for fertility and pregnancy is to learn meditation properly.
+That’s why I recommend booking an online meditation lesson with me.
 Using meditation for pregnancy requires proper practice.

-While we can use simple guided meditations for childbirth, and other methods can relax us and relieve stress, the absolute best strategy is to learn meditation the right way from the beginning.
+While we can use simple guided meditations for childbirth, and other methods that can relax us and relieve stress, you won’t know the absolute best meditation for you unless you consult a professional like me.

 Many couples know how traumatic infertility can be.
 WomensHealth.gov states that women who want to give birth and are unable experience the following symptoms: